 The Catholic Church was not far behind.
 Bishop Pompallier visited Māhia in 1841 and Father Claude-André Baty landed in Wairoa later that year, travelling throughout the district.
 A permanent mission station was founded at Pākōwhai in 1851, and later transferred to nearby Meeanee.

 By the late 1840s pastoral farmers in Wairarapa were pushing north in a quest for more land.
 The first flock of sheep in Hawke’s Bay arrived in Pourerere in 1849.
 Early pastoralists negotiated leases directly with Māori, which was illegal at the time, prompting the government to act so it could control all land transactions.
 Hawke’s Bay Māori also wanted more Pākehā settlers, because they brought money and prestige, and offered the government land in exchange.
-In 1851 government agent Donald McLean purchased three blocks of land, which totalled 254,547 hectares.
-More land was purchased through the rest of the 1850s, and sometimes triggered conflict between Ngāti Kahungunu hapū (sub-tribes).
+In 1851 government agent Donald McLean purchased three blocks of land which totalled 254,547 hectares.
+More land was purchased through the rest of the 1850s, a process which sometimes triggered conflict between Ngāti Kahungunu hapū (sub-tribes).

-Hawke’s Bay saw little fighting during the New Zealand wars of the 1860s, compared to places like Taranaki and Waikato.
-Land shortages were not an issue for Hawke’s Bay Māori at this stage, and there were no contentious European settlements in the region.
+Hawke’s Bay saw little fighting during the New Zealand wars of the 1860s, compared to regions like Taranaki and Waikato.
+Land shortages were not an issue for Hawke’s Bay Māori at this time, and there were no contentious European settlements in the region.
 However, opposition to land sales and surveying was brewing.
 Some chiefs were sympathetic to the Māori King movement in Waikato, but few joined the conflict.
 Donald McLean used his influence to keep them on the government side.